Special values of Goss $L$-series attached to Drinfeld modules of rank 2: Abstract

 \section{Abstract}

-Inspired by the classical setting, Goss defined the $L$-series of Drinfeld $A$-modules corresponding to representations of the absolute Galois group of a rational function field.
-In this paper, for a given Drinfeld $A$-module $\phi$ of rank 2 defined over the finite field $\mathbb{F}_q$, we give explicit formulas for the values of Goss $L$-series at positive integers $n$ such that $2n+1\leq q$ in terms of polylogarithms and coefficients of the logarithm series of $\phi$.
+Inspired by the classical setting, Goss defined $L$-series attached to Drinfeld modules.
+In this paper, for a fixed choice of a power $q$ of a prime number and a given Drinfeld module $\phi$ of rank 2 with a certain condition on its coefficients, we give explicit formulas for the values of Goss $L$-series attached to $\phi$ at positive integers $n$ such that $2n+1\leq q$ in terms of polylogarithms and coefficients of the logarithm series of $\phi$.

 \keywords{Drinfeld modules, $L$-series, $t$-modules}